Deep Probabilistic Supervision for Image Classification: Experiments

-\subsubsection{Ablation}
+and captures the inter-class component of dark knowledge.
+The function \(\delta: \mathbb{R}^d \to \mathbb{R}^K\) captures the sample-specific deviation from $\bm\mu_{k}$.
+We approximate the expectation in Equation \ref{eq:definition} using the empirical mean for a given class over the dataset, and compute $\delta(\mathbf{x}_i)=f(\mathbf{x}_i)-\bm\mu_k$.
+We hypothesize that the independent evidence counters resulting from the decomposition of the Dirichlet prior into independent gamma distributed random variables (Section \ref{sec:dps}) results in more nuanced predicted distributions for both classes and individual samples.

+We visualize $\bm\mu$ and $\delta$ from a ResNet-18 trained on CIFAR-10 in Figures~\ref{fig:S_cifar10_conv}-\subref{fig:delta_cifar10_dps}.
+The log-scale heatmaps of $\bm\mu$ in Figures~\ref{fig:S_cifar10_conv}-\subref{fig:S_cifar10_dps} reveal that the networks learn meaningful inter-class relationships.
+For instance, they capture similarities between animals but also between bird and airplane, with these clusters being more prominent and the probabilities larger for DPS.
+The per-sample absolute deviation from $\bm\mu$ presented in Figures~\ref{fig:delta_cifar10_conv}-\subref{fig:delta_cifar10_dps} validates the emergence of $\delta$ and shows that DPS promotes learning of sample-specific information.

+\subsection{Ablation}

 We perform ablations on the hyperparameters $\gamma$ and $c$, analyzing their effect on accuracy and ECE for ResNet-50 on CIFAR-100.
-The results are plotted in Figure \ref{fig:ablation}.
+The results are plotted in Figures \ref{fig:ablation_acc} and \ref{fig:ablation_ece}.
 We observe high accuracy and low ECE for a range of values.
 Interestingly, the set of hyperparameters that minimizes ECE does not coincide exactly with the values that maximizes accuracy.

 The lowest ECE is achieved for $\gamma=0.97$ and $c=2000$, while the highest accuracy is observed at $\gamma=0.96$ and $c=1000$.
-Notably, the lowest ECE obtained is $1.33\%$ on the validation set, which is substantially lower than for the other methods in Table \ref{tab:cifar100_calibration_methods}.
+Notably, the lowest ECE obtained is $1.33\%$ on the validation set, which is substantially lower than reported in Table \ref{tab:cifar100_calibration_methods}.
 While this comes at the cost of a slight decrease in accuracy, calibration may be prioritized for certain tasks or applications.
-Furthermore, by comparing $\gamma=1.0$ with the remainder of the values in Figure \ref{fig:ablation}, we note that the discounting is a valuable addition that appears to improve both accuracy and ECE.
+Furthermore, by comparing $\gamma=1.0$ with the remainder of the values in Figures \ref{fig:ablation_acc} and \ref{fig:ablation_ece}, we note that the discounting is a valuable addition that appears to improve both accuracy and ECE.

-While BSD appears offer low ECE and high accuracy for wide range of values of $\gamma$ and $c$, we note that if hyperparameters are chosen poorly (e.g. $\gamma=0.9$, $c=50.0$), performance deteriorates.
+While DPS appears to offer low ECE and high accuracy for wide range of values of $\gamma$ and $c$, we note that if hyperparameters are chosen poorly (e.g., $\gamma=0.9$, $c=50.0$), performance deteriorates.
 This is likely due to underfitting caused by relying too much on predictions too early.